Arizona State University

 WET Center focus is on development and testing of technologies to understand and mitigate emerging and traditional contaminants of concern that may adversely impact water quality and the environment.

-“Emerging contaminants (ECs)” generally refers to chemicals, biological agents and materials recently detected in the environment that may pose a potential or real threat to human health or the environment, but which are not generally regulated at present or are expected to undergo changes in regulations.
-ECs have also been referred to as micro-pollutants, chemical compounds of emerging concern, micro-constituents, trace organics, and others.
+research deals with conventional and emerging contaminants of concern (ECCs).
+ECCs generally refers to chemicals, biological agents and materials recently detected in the environment that may pose a potential or real threat to human health or the environment, but which are not generally regulated at present or are expected to undergo changes in regulations.
+ECCs have also been referred to as micro-pollutants, chemical compounds of emerging concern, micro-constituents, trace organics, and others.

 WET Center research thrust areas include: